 (If you have all the above files, skip this step)

-If you don’t have the 4 above elements to create a restore, you can download the through your cPanel account or FTP.
-All you have to do is login to cPanel, then open the ”file manager”.
+If you don’t have the 4 above elements to create a restore, you can download them through your cPanel account or FTP.
+All you have to do is log in to cPanel, then open the ”file manager”.

 Now you have all your blog files, but we only need 3 and the database.
 Find the file Uploads located in the ”wp-content” folder, then download it or create a zip copy and download it.
 The two ways work, but if you have a slow internet with large files to download, then, you need to create a zip copy of each file, then download that zip file.